Nexoniq

 The remote-service watcher

 You care less about the LAN and more about whether your VPS, your mail server, and your status page respond.
-Service-only mode skips the scan and just watches what you list.
+Service-only mode skips the local scan entirely and checks just those.

 The privacy-minded

-You don't want yet another tool that ships your data somewhere.
-Nexoniq stores everything locally.
-Nothing leaves your Mac.
-There is no Nexoniq server.
+You want your network map to stay yours.
+Nexoniq stores everything locally on your Mac; there is no Nexoniq server.

 — The promise —

-A small monthly fee, billed through the App Store.
-No ads, no trackers, no upsells, no data on the side.
+A monthly fee, billed through the App Store.

 Get Nexoniq for macOS